What Do Girl Scouts Do?

 Troops may also charge dues.
 Each troop decides how much and how often troop dues are collected.
 This money stays with the troop to pay for program supplies, activities, trips, and recognitions.

-Is there financial aid to help pay for uniforms, summer camp, or destinations?
+Do Girl Grants help pay for uniforms, summer camp, or other programs?

-Assistance is available for: annual GSUSA membership dues, membership pins and sashes/Daisy tunics through the Membership Opportunity Fund
+Assistance is available for: annual GSUSA membership dues, uniforms, programs, and materials.

-Some Service Units have money set aside for help with uniforms, supplies, trips, etc. This varies from area to area.
-Ask the volunteer who supports your daughters’ Girl Scout experience to see what is available in your area.
+Some Communities have money set aside for help with uniforms, supplies, trips, etc. This varies from area to area.
+Ask the volunteer who supports your daughter’s Girl Scout experience to see what is available in your area.

 Can my girl become a Girl Scout without being part of a troop?